-SIMIODE is proud to announce a Preview Version of its forthcoming online text, Differential Equations: Modeling to Describe The World.
+SIMIODE is proud to announce a Preliminary Preview Version of its forthcoming online text, Differential Equations: A Toolbox for Modeling the World.

-Faculty who view this Preview Version will have an opportunity to adopt this text for their students for Fall 2021 use in their teaching for a very modest cost per student, something on the order of $45 per copy.
-We seek comments and feedback on the text at any time.
-Send them along to Director@simiode.org.
+Faculty who view this Preliminary Preview Version will have an opportunity to adopt this text for their students for Summer/Fall 2021 use in their teaching for a very modest cost per student of

-Differential Equations: Modeling to Describe The World puts applications and modeling front and center in an introduction to ordinary differential equations.
-In taking this approach we do not skimp on or skip over the mathematics but use applications to motivate almost every subject and technique.
+Differential Equations: A Toolbox for Modeling the World puts applications and modeling front and center in an introduction to ordinary differential equations.
+In taking this approach we do not skimp on or skip over the mathematics, but use applications to motivate both subject and technique.
 The mathematics presented is interwoven with modeling to drive both the mathematics and understanding of the application under study and to make the case that differential equations provide a powerful, indispensable toolbox for describing the world.

 We offer a walk through of the Table of Contents here.
 Click on Black Box Download pdf in upper right corner of screen.